Small Doses: Marianne Williamson Speaks On Reparations, Fighting Fascism And Running For President

 “I want this country to repair itself, I want a reset and I want a new beginning.
 We can’t have it until we are willing to look in the mirror and clean up some things from the past,” she says.

-The post Small Doses: Marianne Williamson Speaks On Reparations, Fighting Fascism And Running For President appeared first on Black America Web.
+The post Small Doses: Marianne Williamson Speaks On Reparations, Fighting Fascism And Running For President appeared first on NewsOne.

-Small Doses: Marianne Williamson Speaks On Reparations, Fighting Fascism And Running For President was originally published on blackamericaweb.com
+Small Doses: Marianne Williamson Speaks On Reparations, Fighting Fascism And Running For President was originally published on newsone.com

 -